Skip to main content

 Scale and track record: eXp Realty revenue share has paid out more than $889 million cumulatively across an agent base of approximately 90,000 since the program’s 2015 launch.
 Real Brokerage’s program is newer and operates at a smaller scale.

 Willability and vesting: eXp Realty revenue share is willable with no vesting period.
-Real Brokerage revenue share requires three consecutive producing years before full vesting and willability.
+Real Brokerage revenue share requires five consecutive producing years before full willability.

 Tier 1 support load: A larger Tier 1 payout also means more directly sponsored agents to support, so Real’s model depends more heavily on systems for onboarding, training, and agent support.